 Warning sign #1: People tell you not to go.

 Everyone close to me said they knew all along I wouldn’t end up going to school in Rhode Island.
 My parents tried to convince me to stay local, but I was stubborn about leaving my comfort zone.

-Warning sign #2: Not being excited.
+Warning sign #2: You aren’t excited.

-I was not in the least bit excited about going to college.
+I was not the least bit excited about going to college.
 Even though I am a social person, the thought of having to meet all new people in a new environment made me queasy.
 Nothing got me excited to go.

 Warning sign #3: Hating orientation.

 While I was at the school for orientation I cried most of the time and disliked it.
 I met people and tried to enjoy myself, but for some reason I couldn’t.

 Warning sign #4 (the most important one): You feel sick over college.